-Some argue that fasting is "a private matter between the individual and God."22 It is true that fasting is an effective spiritual discipline for the individual, as Scripture attests, but fasting in biblical times and the history of the church also exists as a corporate practice.
+Some argue that fasting is "a private matter between the individual and God."
+It is true that fasting is an effective spiritual discipline for the individual, as Scripture attests, but fasting in biblical times and the history of the church also exists as a corporate practice.
 In fact, even private fasts-done with prayer, self-reflection, and acts of mercy-are always done in light of the suffering world and to identify with the needy.
-"To fast then, is to fast with and for others...Fasting is a solemn reminder that everything we do relates to either the well-being or the wounding of others."23 It is true that there is no explicit command in the Bible requiring a weekly fast.
+"To fast then, is to fast with and for others...Fasting is a solemn reminder that everything we do relates to either the well-being or the wounding of others."
+It is true that there is no explicit command in the Bible requiring a weekly fast.
 The church is not bound to observe fasting in a particular form-but it can choose to do so.
-About fasts, the homilist says, "the Church hath full power and authority from God to change and alter [prescribed forms in religion] when need shall require."24
+About fasts, the homilist says, "the Church hath full power and authority from God to change and alter [prescribed forms in religion] when need shall require."

 Why propose a sustained, weekly fast and not a special, limited one?
 Quite simply, because it is already encouraged in the Book of Common Prayer.
 Furthermore, a weekly fast can strengthen and prepare observers for those times when a special fast is called.
-Archbishop Foley Beach has made several invitations to members of the province to fast and pray: in response to the COVID-19
+Archbishop Foley Beach has made several invitations to members of the province to fast and pray: in response to the COVID-19 pandemic, the suffering of the people of Afghanistan, the civil discord and racial violence in America, and others.
+In his leadership, he has not been afraid to call

-21 Ephesians 2:10; BCP, 598.
+&lt;sup>21 Ephesians 2:10; BCP, 598.

-22 Foster, Celebration of Discipline, 50-51.
+&lt;sup>22 Foster, Celebration of Discipline, 50-51.

-23 Bartholomew, Encountering the Mystery, 84.
+&lt;sup>23 Bartholomew, Encountering the Mystery, 84.